Zihan072/smilesRecognition/README.md

 # smilesRecognition
-Convert chemical image into SMILES
+This system suports converting chemical image into SMILES and other chemical representations.

+## Install Enviroment